 • Puffs in Germany

-When Puffs introduced their tissues in Germany, they realized, much to their dismay that “Puff” in German is a slang for a “whorehouse”.
+When Puffs introduced their tissues in Germany, they realised, much to their dismay that “Puff” in German is a slang for a “whorehouse”.
 German must have had a hard time figuring if they were buying tissues or some else.

 (source: www.marketingfaq.net)